 Thanks for visiting Premier's PremierRiverCruises.com website!
 To provide you with ACCURATE INFORMATION and prices, please tell us:

 "From Date" must contain a date that occurs before "To Date".

 Egypt is much more than the sum of its parts.
 It is a land with a history that is over 5,000 years old.
 When you think about it, compared to say the barely 500 year history of North America from the time of its discovery that is just astounding!
 For the first 3,000 years of its existence it was probably the richest and most powerful culture of the day and its influence was felt in Europe, the Middle East, and other African countries.

-Remember, your ship acts as an intimate, floating boutique hotel and is most certainly the best way to visit this incredible land.
-Not all lines operate Nile River cruises, but some of our favorites including: AmaWaterways, Avalon Waterways, ScenicTours, Uniworld, and Viking River Cruises do.
-Speaking of Uniworld, they have introduced their brand new Nile River ship, the intimate all-suite ship, River Tosca which has a maximum capacity of only 82 pampered guests.
+Also, very importantly, your ship acts as an intimate, floating boutique hotel and is most certainly the best way to visit this incredible land.
+Not all lines operate Nile River cruises, but some of our favorites including: AmaWaterways, Avalon Waterways, Scenic, Uniworld, and Viking do.
+Speaking of Uniworld, their intimate all-suite ship, River Tosca has a maximum capacity for just 82 lucky, pampered guests.
 She’s a ‘beaut’ and the onboard service and delightful all-balcony suites will provide you an extraordinary experience.

-If this is your first visit to Egypt we encourage you not to consider a short river cruise [3, 4 or 5 day] because you will be disappointed on two fronts; first you will never really get into the flow aboard your elegant river ship and more importantly, you’ll spend way too much time visiting hotels, buses and planes — something you don’t do on a river cruise ships.
+If this is your first visit to Egypt we encourage you not to consider a short river cruise (3, 4 or 5 day) because you'll be disappointed on two fronts; first you will never really get into the flow aboard your elegant river ship and more importantly, you’ll spend way too much time visiting hotels, buses and planes — something you don’t do on a river cruise ships.
 We suggest you will get the best of both worlds — several nights in Cairo, usually a couple of nights before and after your selected river cruise on the Nile.